|Guide||♦||6 Triplogs||1 Topic|

 To do this hike, you will need to put a car at the Sabino Canyon parking lot (see Fees/Permits below).
 Then drive up the mountain and enjoy the transition from saguaros to pines.
 You will see these same transitions on the way down the mountain.

 While this hike is mostly downhill, it is steep at times and tough on the knees, so don't go into this thinking that it will be easy.
-Also, time of year is important for this hike.
+Also, the time of year is essential for this hike.
 Spring and fall are best, but spring snowmelt may make creek crossings more difficult in spots.
 Make sure to check the temps at the top and the bottom before you go.

 Above the Ski Valley, the uppermost parking lot is where this hike starts on Mount Lemmon Trail #5.
 Many of these hikes already have great descriptions here, so I will mostly be outlining the route.